 - Antibiotics to eradicate infection

-- Facial cleanliness promotion to prevent spread of infection
+- Facial cleanliness promotion to prevent the spread of infection

-- Environmental improvement, such as available water facilities
+- Environmental improvement, such as increasing the availability of water facilities

-This approach includes eradicating active infections from individuals with antibiotic to prevent the spread of the infection, in addition to several environmental aspects.
+This approach includes eradicating active infections from individuals with antibiotics to prevent the spread of the infection, in addition to several environmental aspects.

-The provision of clean water to encourage regular face washing can help to reduce infection, as well as improved sanitation and reducing breeding sites of flies, which can also spread the infection.
+The provision of clean water to encourage regular face washing, for example, can help to reduce infection,.
+Both improved sanitation and reducing breeding sites of flies can also prevent the spread of the infection.

-The antibiotic azithromycin offers an ideal solution to the active trachoma infection.
+The antibiotic azithromycin offers an ideal solution to active trachoma infection.
 It is available as a single oral dose that can easily be distributed and, thus far, antibiotic resistance has not posed as an issue.
-It has few side effects, is cost-effective and works very well to eradicate the infection.
+Azithromycin has few side effects, is cost-effective, and works very well to eradicate trachoma infection.

 With the implementation of these treatment and prevention methods, the prevalence of trachoma has the potential to fall dramatically worldwide.
-This will help millions of people to maintain their vision and allow them to live a higher quality life, uninhibited by blindness or clouded vision.
+This will help millions of people to maintain their vision and allow them to live a higher quality of life that is uninhibited by blindness or clouded vision.